e-marshall/toy-glacier/docs/index.md

 Accumulation event: Total mass is now 145 kg.
 ```

-By default, each command creates a glacier with a mass of 100 kg and the name, 'defaultName'.
+By default, each command creates a glacier with a mass of 100 kg and the name 'defaultName'.
 To modify either of these default arguments, pass them as optional args:

 ```
 toy-glacier ablation-event 15 --glacier-mass 50 -- name MyFirstGlacier